 A: That's totally up to you.
 If you have more than ten people in your party, including your photographer, officiant, and other vendors present, you have to stick to the ceremony locations on their list.
 If you have less than ten people, you can get married anywhere in the park.
 This is something I help each couple decide based on time of year and what their desires are.

-Q: We'd like to elope in Yosemite in a year.
+Q: We'd like to elope in Yosemite in two years.
 Can I book that now?

 Q: I saw on your web site that you don't go to Yosemite June, July, or August.
 Why?

 A: The summer months are so wildly popular, and therefore incredibly crowded.
 There is a reason Yosemite has started limiting the number of guests in the valley to 21,000 visitors a day in the peak season (summer, Memorial Day weekend, Labor Day weekend).
 There are so many people that the traffic is gridlock and it takes three hours to get from the gate to the valley, when it should take twenty minutes.
 The only way to shoot a wedding in the summer months is to start at sunrise, and we don't do that.